• Home

 There are 3x more canned lions than wild lions in South Africa today.

-These lions are farmed in great secrecy, to produce cheap, quick trophies for hunters, or lion bones for sale to the East.
+For about 11,000 lions, there is not one day of freedom.
+Their fate is death by commerce: a hunter's bullet; or farmer's bullet.
+These lions are farmed in great secrecy, to produce cheap, quick trophies for hunters, or lion bones for sale to the East. |

 Then shot.
 Close up.

-This plea is about your protest, your demand for change, for what is right.
+Demand change.
+Stand for what is right.
 Africa's lions are desperate for your help.

 Can you find it in your heart to speak for Africa's lions?

-Will you ROAR for them?
+Will you ROAR for the lions?

 Email us: info@cannedlion.org.